 We will normally offer a complimentary one-half-hour consultation for potential new clients who were referred by an existing client or colleague.
 The purpose of this time period is to get to know each other, understand what your needs are and discuss what costs may be involved.
-This complementary period is not intended to provide free legal advice, however.
+This complimentary period is not intended to provide free legal advice, however.
 If everyone decides to move forward, we will have set aside an additional 1.5 hours to make that possible.

-During your initial consultation we will evaluate and recommend the most suitable estate planning techniques for your particular situation.
+During your initial consultation, we will evaluate and recommend the most suitable estate planning techniques for your particular situation.
 The process begins by collecting information concerning your objectives, your family (if any), and the things you care about.

 To make the best use of everyone’s time, please take a few moments to complete the Questionnaire as completely as possible and bring it to your appointment along with the items (as many as you can) listed after “WHAT TO BRING TO YOUR FIRST APPOINTMENT“.
-Some of the more legal questions may need to be answered with our assistance; however all names, addresses, financial institutions and their contact info are vital to your plan and should be completed before the first visit.
+Some of the more legal questions may need to be answered with our assistance; however, all names, addresses, financial institutions, and their contact info are vital to your plan and should be completed before the first visit.